For Seattle, layoffs at Amazon, Meta and across tech a mixed blessing

 Amazon alone had around 75,000 workers in the Seattle area as of 2021, up from 53,500 in 2019, said Jacob Vigdor, an economist with the University of Washington Evans School of Public Policy, who follows state and local job markets.

 “The most amazing thing about the Amazon layoff [report] is how small that number looks in relation to what has become the company’s gargantuan size, and its rapid growth,” said Vigdor.
-Even if all 10,000 of Amazon’s reported layoffs were confined to Washington state, Vigdor said, “it would only be taking their local employment headcount back about a year or so.”
+Even if all 10,000 of Amazon’s reported layoffs were confined to Washington state, Vigdor said, “it would only be taking their local employment head count back about a year or so.”

 A hiring slowdown by Big Tech could even be good news for some smaller tech firms that have struggled to compete for tech talent in a labor market that remains extremely tight.

 “Having a large talent pool is always an opportunity for us,” said Corby Casler, spokesman for Redmond-based business technology firm Denali Advanced Integration, which plans to add 25% more staff in each of the next five years and hired more than 200 last year.
-“We are growing, hiring, and believe layoffs are a mistake.”
+“We are growing, hiring and believe layoffs are a mistake.”

-That opportunistic attitude is echoed by many non-tech employers that also need tech talent to manage the growing digital parts of their operations.
+That opportunistic attitude is echoed by many nontech employers that also need tech talent to manage the growing digital parts of their operations.

 “If these tech companies pull back, I would love to hire some of their workers,” said Brent Beardall, CEO at Seattle-based WaFd Bank, who sees similar appetite for tech talent at local firms that aren’t part of the traditional tech space.